nhancv/nft/README.md

 flutter build ios
 ```
 - Build native application on Xcode -> Select build target to `Any iOS devices` -> Select `Product` -> `Archive` -> Upload to Store
 - [Optional] Build iap file in release mode.
-It combines steps `build ios` and `archive`, and it requires the export plist config.
+It combines steps `build ios` and `archive` and `App Store IPA`, and it requires the export plist config.
 This one is use for CI build, for manual, I recommend using XCode
 ```
 flutter build ipa --release --export-options-plist=$HOME/export_options.plist -t lib/main.dart
 ```